 6. Facebook lead ads can’t collect some very valuable information.

-With Facebook lead ads, you’ll be able to capture basic user information such as, email, address, country, etc.
+With Facebook lead ads, you’ll be able to capture basic user information such as name, email, address, country, etc.

 That’s all well and good, but what if your business needs more data to qualify leads?
 What if, say…